 This bill amends section 43-2404.02 of the Revised Statutes Cumulative Supplement, 2024, to enhance the Community-based Juvenile Services Aid Program by providing for the distribution of state aid to community-based organizations.
-Key changes include the establishment of a common data set for evaluating the program's effectiveness, with ten percent of the annual General Fund appropriation allocated for this purpose.
-Additionally, the bill introduces a provision for grants to community-based organizations located in qualified census tracts, which have an annual budget of no more than one million dollars, aimed at preventing juvenile crime before involvement with the criminal justice system.
+A significant change includes the establishment of a common data set for evaluating the effectiveness of the program, with ten percent of the annual General Fund appropriation allocated for this purpose.
+The bill also introduces a new provision that allows for ten percent of the annual appropriation to be set aside for grants specifically aimed at community-based organizations located in qualified census tracts, which have an annual budget of no more than one million dollars and focus on preventing juvenile crime before involvement with the criminal justice system.

 Statutes affected: Introduced: 43-2404.02